 The list below gives the total thiamine content in the 6 items from the general description 'butternut squash' each of which show the thiamine amount as well as Calories, Protein, Fat and Carbohydrate.
 The top 6 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.

 The level of thiamine can be affected by the method of storage for example canned or frozen and also by the method of preparation for example either raw, cooked or fried.
 The total number of frozen food items is 3.
 The highest amount of thiamine from the 3 frozen items is in Squash, winter, butternut, frozen, unprepared where the thiamine content is 0.09 mg per 100g.
 The total food items which are raw is 1 item.
 The highest amount of thiamine from the 1 raw items is in Squash, winter, butternut, raw where the content is 0.1 mg per 100g.
 The number of food items which are cooked are 4 items.
-The highest amount of thiamine from the 4 cooked items is in Squash, winter, butternut, cooked, baked, without salt where the amount is 0.072 mg per 100g.
+The highest amount of thiamine from the 4 cooked items is in Squash, winter, butternut, cooked, baked, with salt where the amount is 0.072 mg per 100g.
 Comparing raw and cooked butternut squash shows that cooking can change the levels of thiamine by 0.028 mg in a 100g serving.

 Average Content for butternut squashThe average (or more correctly the arithmetic mean) amount of thiamine contained in 100g of butternut squash, based on the list below of 6 different items under the general description of butternut squash, is 0.07 mg of thiamine.
 The averages for the different nutrients are as follows; the average amount of Calories is 43.33 kcal, the average amount of Protein is 1.17 g, the average amount of Fat is 0.09 g and the average amount of Carbohydrate is 11.20 g.

-Median AmountThe median value of Thiamine is found in Squash, winter, butternut, cooked, baked, without salt which in 100g contains 0.072 mg of Thiamine.
+Median AmountThe median value of Thiamine is found in Squash, winter, butternut, cooked, baked, with salt which in 100g contains 0.072 mg of Thiamine.
 For this serving the amount of Calories is 40 kcal, the amount of Protein is 0.9 g, the amount of Fat is 0.09 g and the amount of Carbohydrate is 10.49 g.